-The Streetscape and Open Space Plan for the Vaughan Metropolitan Centre (VMC) is the product of collaborative input from the City of Vaughan, land owners, and key stakeholders including the Region of York, vivaNext, Toronto Transit Commission, and the Toronto and Region Conservation Authority.
+The Streetscape and Open Space Plan for the Vaughan Metropolitan Centre (VMC) is the product of collaborative input from the City of Vaughan, land owners, and key stakeholders.
 Thank you to those who made an effort to participate in the design and consultation process to help shape the Plan's ideas, guidelines, and recommendations.
 The result is intended to be a practical Streetscape and Open Space Plan to guide future development in the Vaughan Metropolitan Centre.